-Oklahoma Grades 3-5 English Language Arts Instructional Materials Evaluation Rubric
+Oklahoma Early Elementary (Grades PK-2) English Language Arts Instructional Materials Evaluation Rubric

 Instructional materials selection is an important district decision, and conducting a thorough review of instructional materials at the local level is essential in ensuring the adoption of high-quality instructional materials that meet the needs of students within a district.
-This evaluation rubric is designed to offer an evaluation structure that districts can utilize to determine how well instructional materials align to the Oklahoma Academic Standards for English Language Arts (ELA) (OAS) and other criteria for high-quality instructional materials for ELA.
+This evaluation rubric is designed to offer an evaluation structure that districts can utilize to determine how well instructional materials align to the Oklahoma Academic Standards for English Language Arts (ELA) (OAS), specifically Early Elementary (PK-2), and other criteria for high-quality instructional materials for ELA.
 The evaluation rubric includes key considerations for high-quality instructional materials and outlines four Gateways for consideration when evaluating materials.
 Within each Gateway, Criterion and related Indicators are provided along with Guiding/Key Questions.
-Additionally, Priority Indicators are indicated with an asterisk () in an effort to draw reviewers' attention to aspects of the reviewed materials that will likely need to be supplemented if the given instructional materials are adopted.
-Each Indicator is evaluated as Not Representing Quality, Approaching Quality, or Exemplifies Quality using a 0-1-2 or 0-2-4 scale score.
+Additionally, Priority Indicators are indicated with an asterisk (\) in an effort to draw reviewers' attention to aspects of the reviewed materials that will likely need to be supplemented if the given instructional materials are adopted.
+Each Indicator is evaluated as Does Not Represent Quality, Approaching Quality, or Exemplifies Quality using a 0-1-2 or 0-2-4 scale score.

 The evaluation rubric is designed to allow reviewers to determine a threshold for quality for each gateway.
-If instructional materials do not meet the thresholds for Exemplifies Quality or Approaching Quality expectations for a Gateway, reviewers are prompted not to move forward with reviewing the other Gateways.
+If instructional materials do not meet the thresholds for Exemplifies Quality or Approaching Quality expectations for a Gateway, reviewers are prompted to not move forward with reviewing the other Gateways.

-- ☐ Gateway 1: Text Quality and Complexity and Alignment to the Standards - ☐ Advance to Gateway 2 only if it Exemplifies Quality or is Approaching Quality. - ☐ Gateway 2: Building Knowledge with Texts, Vocabulary, and Tasks - ☐ Advance to Gateway 3 only if it Exemplifies Quality or is Approaching Quality. - ☐ Gateway 3: Usability
+Gateway 1: Text Quality and Complexity and Alignment to the Standards Advance to Gateway 2 only if it Exemplifies Quality or is Approaching Quality.
+Gateway 2: Building Knowledge with Texts, Vocabulary, and Tasks Advance to Gateway 3 only if it Exemplifies Quality or is Approaching Quality.
+Gateway 3: Usability